The Medium

 The Medium is a short (one-hour-long) two-act dramatic opera with words and music by Gian Carlo Menotti.
-Commissioned by the Alice M. Ditson Fund at Columbia University, its first performance was there on 8 May 1946.
+Commissioned by the Alice M. Ditson Fund at Columbia University, its first performance was there on 8 May 1946, with Claramae Turner as Madame Flora.
 The opera's first professional production was presented on a double bill with Menotti's The Telephone at the Heckscher Theater, New York City, February 18–20, 1947 by the Ballet Society.
 The Broadway production took place on May 1, 1947, at the Ethel Barrymore Theater with the same cast.

 In 1951, Menotti directed, with the help of filmmaker Alexander Hammid, a film version made to resemble film noir, and starring Marie Powers as Madame Flora and Anna Maria Alberghetti as Monica.
 A live television production starring Marie Powers took place on 12 December 1948 on the TV series Studio One and on 14 February, 1959 on Omnibus, starring Claramae Turner.

 It was also filmed for Australian TV in 1960.